 Rachel Martin is an enrolled Tlingit artist who works and lives in Queens, NYC.
-She is of the Tsaagweidei, Killer Whale Clan, of the Yellow Cedar House ( Xaai Hit’) Eagle Moiety.
-Martin has a forthcoming solo exhibition at Macaulay & Co Fine Art, Vancouver, opening on November 10th, 2022.
+She is of the Tsaagweidei, Killer Whale Clan, of the Yellow Cedar House (Xaai Hit’) Eagle Moiety.

-Rachel’s work has attracted the attention and support of several notable private galleries, collectors, and public institutions, across America, including the Anchorage Museum in Alaska and the Forge Project in Upstate New York.
-Her work is currently included in the notable Gochman Family Collection and the Forge Project permanent collection.
+Rachel’s work has attracted the attention and support of several notable private galleries and collectors as well as public institutions including Anchorage Museum in Alaska and Forge Project in Upstate New York.
+Her work is currently included in the notable Gochman Family Collection as well both the Anchorage Museum and Forge Project permanent collection.
+Rachel Martin will be included in an upcoming exhibition at Sealaska Heritage Institute’s ‘Native Women’s Exhibit’ guest curated by Alison Bremner opening May 2023.

 Rachel Martin, WHEN YOU HAVE AN ANCIENT SOUL, A YOUNG MIND N ENJOY SITTIN IN A TREE OR TREE-SITTER, 2021, 19 X 25”, COLOURED PENCIL AND GRAPHITE ON PAPER